-- Demonstration by validated polymerase chain reaction (PCR) of the presence of Brucella genetic material in blood or other tissue sample.
+- Demonstration by validated polymerase chain reaction (PCR) of the presence of Brucella genetic material in blood or other tissue samples.

-- Demonstration by a validated serological method of Brucella antigen in blood or other tissue sample.
+- Demonstration by a validated serological method of Brucella antigen in blood or other tissue samples.

-- Demonstration of a rising antibody titre in any serological test for brucellosis in the absence of exposure to any known source of cross-reacting antigens.
+- Demonstration of a rise in antibody titre in any serological test for brucellosis in the absence of exposure to any known source of cross-reacting antigens.